The Cult of Personality

 Kim Kardashian unveils BTS of getting wrapped up in shipping tape: see pics by Ruby Dickson

 As algorithms curate beauty standards and influencers set trends, the Kardashians reign supreme.
 But what if they were more than just reality TV stars?
-This month, we dive into the art of Ruby Dickson, where the lines between critique and guilty pleasure blur in her Kim Kardashian-inspired paintings.
+This month, we explore the art of Ruby Dickson, where the lines between critique and guilty pleasure blur in her Kim Kardashian-inspired paintings.

 Addy: Ruby, thank you so much for joining me!
 What sparked your initial interest in painting?